Teplitsa/Leyka/README.txt

 == Changelog ==

+= 2.2.7.1 =
+ * Fix: fixed the bug with gateways & PMs list in Payment Settings page.
+ * Fix: Chronopay test mode option is removed now.
+By the words of Chronopay support, test mode using is very rare.

 = 2.2.7 =
  * New: added the new CloudPayments gateway.
 Single and recurring bank card payments supported.
  * New: added a simple campaign statistics function.